Alma Mater (Illinois sculpture): 2012–14 restoration

 The Alma Mater was expected to return before the commencement for the Class of 2013.
 However, the director of the restoration, Andrzej Dajnowski, reported that the damage was worse than original estimates and that the timeline was to be extended.
 Restoration costs tripled original estimates to more than $360,000.
 The statue was not returned until April 2014.
-Rumors amongst the student body speculated that the statue had actually been damaged, lost, or stolen.

 Anticipating student reaction to the statue's absence for the 2013 commencement, the university announced extensive plans to provide alternative photo opportunities, including replica statues by School of Art and Design to be placed around campus, green screen photos for a virtual photo with the statue, and improving other landmarks on the campus.

 The university decided to restore the original bronze color of the statue rather than leave the natural green patina that is associated with the image.
 Initially, the restoration committee had not announced a decision on the issue.
 The oxidation was removed by laser, and the metal was sealed with a wax compound.

 Symbol and impact

 The Alma Mater has long been a public symbol of the University of Illinois.
 Her image is currently the profile image for the official University Twitter account, figures prominently on the university website, and the statue is featured on the i-Card, the official university identification card for the flagship Urbana-Champaign campus.

 The Alma Mater statue at the University of Illinois Urbana-Champaign during the 2012 commencement week.

 The statue is sometimes adorned to reflect current events.
-In 2005, during the Final Four, the Alma Mater sported an Illini jersey.
+In 2005, during the Final Four, the Alma Mater sported an Illini jersey; she again wore a basketball jersey when Illinois returned to the Final Four in 2026.
 In late 2007, the Alma Mater was decorated with a variety of red, orange, and blue roses to signify the Illinois football team's 2008 Rose Bowl appearance.
 In 2010, the Alma Mater was decorated with a UIUC cap and gown custom-made by Herff Jones to signify the university's graduation exercises.
 In March 2021, the Alma Mater donned a face mask, similar to the one Ayo Dosunmu wore in the 2021 NCAA Tournament after breaking his nose.

 In the 2012–13 absence of the statue, it was popular for students to don costumes mimicking the Alma Maters robes and pose on the empty granite base.